Accademia delle Arti del Disegno

 The Accademia delle Arti del Disegno ("Academy of the Arts of Drawing") is an academy of artists in Florence, in Italy.
-It was founded on 13 January 1563 by Cosimo I de' Medici, under the influence of Giorgio Vasari, and was initially known as the Accademia e Compagnia delle Arti del Disegno ("Academy and Company of the Arts of Drawing").
-It was made up of two parts: the Company was a kind of guild for all working artists, while the Academy was for more eminent artistic figures of the Medici court, and supervised artistic production in the Duchy of Florence.
+It was founded on 13 January 1563 by Cosimo I de' Medici, under the influence of Giorgio Vasari.
+It was initially known as the Accademia e Compagnia delle Arti del Disegno ("Academy and Company of the Arts of Drawing") and consisted of two parts: the company was a kind of guild for all working artists, while the academy was for more eminent artistic figures of the Medici court, and supervised artistic production in the Duchy of Florence.

 Among those who have been members are Michelangelo, Lazzaro Donati, Francesco da Sangallo, Bronzino, Benvenuto Cellini, Giorgio Vasari, Bartolomeo Ammannati, and Giambologna.
 Most members of the Accademia were male; Artemisia Gentileschi was the first woman to be admitted.

 In the twenty-first century its declared purposes are the promotion and diffusion of the arts, and the protection and conservation of cultural heritage worldwide.
 It organises conferences, concerts, book presentations and exhibitions, and elects noted artists from all over the world to honorary membership.

 History

-The first Accademia delle Arti del Disegno
+The first Accademia

 The first Accademia delle Arti del Disegno was founded by Cosimo I de' Medici on 13 January 1563, under the influence of Giorgio Vasari.
-It was initially named the Accademia e Compagnia delle Arti del Disegno, or "academy and company of the arts of drawing", and was made up of two parts: the Company was a kind of guild for all working artists, while the Academy was for more eminent artistic personalities of Cosimo’s court, and supervised artistic production in Tuscany.
+It was initially named the Accademia e Compagnia delle Arti del Disegno, or "academy and company of the arts of drawing", and was made up of two parts: the company was a kind of guild for all working artists, while the academy was for more eminent artistic personalities of Cosimo's court, and supervised artistic production in Tuscany.
 It was later called the Accademia delle Arti del Disegno.
-At first, the Academy met in the cloisters of the Santissima Annunziata.
+At first, the academy met in the cloisters of the Santissima Annunziata.